Thank you for reading our post, please rate this article at the end.

 The third reason is that the goal of any fight situation is to win.
 It would be best not to put your safety in a street fight for others’ opinions.
 Do whatever you can to get that win.
 In a street fight situation, nothing is off limits; what matters is that you beat their ass and won, not the other way around.

-Finally, street fights have different dynamics than arranged fights or sports fights.
+Ultimately, street fights have distinct dynamics compared to organized fights or competitive sports.
 The problem with street fights is that everyone usually has a plan until they get punched in the nose.
-The street fights usually don’t play out as you would imagine.
+The street fights typically don’t play out as you would imagine.
 They’re much faster, with more charged combatants, and you can never bet on ideal circumstances.
 There are so many variables in a street fight that could put you at a disadvantage.

 Fair Fight Definition

 Fair fight can be interpreted differently, depending on the context.
-The most common definition, or rather a version of a fair fight, is a competition or battle that adheres to specific rules.
+The most common definition, or rather a version of a fair fight, is a competition or battle that adheres to specific rules and regulations.
 Most of these fights are seen in sports fighting competitions such as boxing and kickboxing.

 In other situations, fair fights can be witnessed when a fight is considered morally just or equitable.

-Some argue that the importance of a fair fight is that the outcome is determined by skills and strategy, other than factors like cheating, physical strength, mental advantage, or other resources.
+Some argue that the importance of a fair fight lies in the fact that the outcome is determined by skills and strategy, rather than factors such as cheating, physical strength, mental advantage, or other resources.
 On the other hand, others argue that fairness is less desirable, especially in survival situations.

 But ultimately, my thought on this is that street fights shouldn’t be fair, regardless of the circumstances or your values.
 You can’t put your life on the pretext of upholding fairness while your aggressor cares less about it.